baoyongzhang/android-ActionSheet/README.md

     </style>
 ```

-You can custom style，You can refer to ActionSheetStyleiOS6/ActionSheetStyleiOS7 writing.
+You can custom style, can refer to ActionSheetStyleiOS6/ActionSheetStyleiOS7 writing.

 ```xml
  <!-- iOS7 Style -->